fbouliane/ddns-updater-aws/README.md

 `tox -r`

 # Limitations

-This script does not save your current IP, in other words, EVERYTIME a call is made to this script it post the new IP to Amazon route53.
+* This script does not save your current IP, in other words, EVERYTIME a call is made to this script it post the new IP to Amazon route53.

-This script currently does not support IPV6 (AAAA record).
+* This script currently does not support IPV6 (AAAA record).
 See section below.
+* Additionnal requirements for using specific interface, see [Advanced usage](Advanced.md) for details

 ## Contributions
 Opening a pull-request or an issue is encouraged !